NYPL/staff-picks/readme.md

 ## Changelog

 ### v2.1.8
-> Added HTTPS fix and the JavaScript fallback for the log in button in the Header Component.
+> Updated the Header Component to v1.5.1.
+The update includes HTTPS fix and the JavaScript fallback for the log in button on the Header Component.

 ### v2.1.7
 #### Added